Cultural Investment Funding Programs

 Please note that dates for RFP issuance and deadlines are subject to change.

 GLOBAL ARTS MARKETING (Formerly Category D): Larger contract amounts for providing marketing/promotional services for major cultural events and year-round institutional programs.
 Organizations also provide programs and services that support the Commission’s work in the areas of youth arts, economic growth, creative spaces and engagement.
 Marketing efforts reaching a national and international audience.
 Contracts are multiyear with audit and site visit requirements.
 Requests up $100,000 per year; biannual deadline; one year contract, renewable for second year; full application/review process.
 Eligibility: Annual operating budget above $600,000; project budget of $350,000+; minimum of 2 FTEs.
-Click here to view RFP Application deadline January 26, 2018, 5:00PM MST.
+Deadline has passed for this category.

 Community Arts Development